fhalamos/C_exercises/HW4/README.txt

 Notes:

 #P2
-Run compare command to get results.
+Run 'compare' command to get results.
 Results in p2.pdf

 #P3
+Reference:
 https://cboard.cprogramming.com/c-programming/78170-calculating-next-prime-number.html

-Algorithm 1
+#P5
+Sometimes, very rarely, the process is Killed.
+It seems there is a memory leak somewhere, but could not find it.